 13. Better Bone Health

-There are some yoga postures that require us to lift our own weight, therefore, preventing bones from osteoporosis.
+Some yoga postures require us to lift our own weight, therefore, preventing bones from osteoporosis.
 For example, Adho Mukha Svanasana strengthens arm bones, which are particularly vulnerable to osteoporosis.

 14. Helps Blood Pressure

 People who suffer from hypertension might benefit from yoga, as yoga has been seen to help with high blood pressure and hypertension.

 15. Helps Heart Health